Roboy/neural-tendon-control/README.md

 ## Controller node

-The controller node controls the joint by setting the pwm of the flexion and extension MyoBrick
+The controller node controls the angle of the joint by reading and writing to the different ROS topics exposed by the bench node.
+The controller node itself exposes a ROS topic interface for setting waypoints.

+## Evaluation node

+The evaluation node sends waypoints to the controller node and evaluates it's performance.

 ## ROS topics